isc-projects/bind9/doc/notes/notes-9.17.21.rst

   being cleaned up when a TCP connection was reset, or due to dependency loops in the ADB or the DNSSEC validator.
 This has been fixed.
   :gl:`#3026` :gl:`#3040`

-- On FreeBSD, a TCP connection would leak a small amount of heap memory leading to out-of-memory problem in a long run.
-This has been fixed. :gl:`#3051`